oristopo/nanoTAPR/README.md

 Temperature Limitation
 ----------------------

-The detectors used in the VNA are somewhat temperature sensitive.
-For best accuracy, always allow the unit to warm up for 10 minutes before performing any calibrations or measurements.
-The detector sensitivity drifts approximately 0.5 dB during warm up.
+Detectors in these VNAs are somewhat temperature sensitive.
+For best accuracy, always allow units to warm up for 10 minutes before performing any calibrations or measurements.
+Detector sensitivity drifts approximately 0.5 dB during warm up.

 To warm up the unit, apply power to the VNA, connect the USB cable to